cdktf/cdktf-provider-azurerm/docs/kubernetesCluster.python.md

 ###### `not_allowed`<sup>Optional</sup> <a name="not_allowed" id="@cdktf/provider-azurerm.kubernetesCluster.KubernetesCluster.putMaintenanceWindowAutoUpgrade.parameter.notAllowed"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-azurerm.kubernetesCluster.KubernetesClusterMaintenanceWindowAutoUpgradeNotAllowed">KubernetesClusterMaintenanceWindowAutoUpgradeNotAllowed</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-azurerm.kubernetesCluster.KubernetesClusterMaintenanceWindowAutoUpgradeNotAllowed">KubernetesClusterMaintenanceWindowAutoUpgradeNotAllowed</a>]

 not_allowed block.